-Q: When am I responsible for my spouse's debts when I had nothing to do with the charges?
-A: Debts from before marriage are a person's separate debt and you wouldn't be liable; however, if the debt was incurred during the marriage in order to provide necessities like clothing, food, etc. then you too are liable.
-See the article written by Ron Lipman (Houston attorney), link follows: “Til Debts Do … [Read more...]
+Q: Am I responsible for my spouse’s debts even when I had nothing to do with the charges?
+A: Debts from before marriage are a person’s separate debt and you wouldn’t be liable; however, if the debt was incurred during the marriage in order to provide necessities like clothing, food, etc. then you too are liable.
+Read more on divorce and debt, here.
+Q: Is my IRA community property even though it … [Read more...]

 We have a section of our website that is devoted to questions that divorcing spouses come to before, during, and sometimes after a divorce.
 It is helpful to review these in hopes of avoiding devastating or traumatic turns in the path to a new life.

 When separating from a spouse, many couples have a lot of divorce questions.
 Separating is not as “simple” as it used to be with laws, taxes, children, households, and other things to consider before breaking those ties that bind.
 No one wants to think about such a final ending to a once romantic, blissful relationship.
 However, when things happen that reconciliation is not possible, knowing some … [Read more...]